 Several blocks later, we found another row of food vendors selling delicious-looking street food.
 We couldn’t resist!

-We wanted to explore the place even more but the weather prevented us from doing so.
-It rained non-stop and we have to spend a lot of time trapped in one store so we don’t get wet.
+We wanted to explore the place even more despite the weather.
+It rained non-stop and we had to spend a lot of time trapped in one store so we don’t get wet.

 One of our ‘fortunate’ stops was this candy store that sells interesting-looking candies which we thought were perfect as gifts.
 This was where we ended up spending most of our remaining time.
 Too many things to buy and taste!